antvis/coord/docs/api/coordinate.md

 <a name="map" href="#map">#</a> **map**<i>(vector: Vector2 | Vector) : Vector2 | Vector </i>

-Applies specified transformations to input vector and returns transformed vector.
+Applies specified transformations to input vector and returns transformed vector. **All dimensions of input vector must be normalized value.**

 ```ts
 import { Coordinate } from '@antv/coord';